A Compositional Framework for Passive Linear Networks: Open circuits and their semantics

-The different structures of this category capture different operations that can be performed with circuits.
-The composition expresses the fact that we can connect the outputs of one circuit to the inputs of the next, while the monoidal composition models the placement of circuits side-by-side.
-The symmetric monoidal structure allows us reorder input and output wires, and the compactness captures the interchangeability between input and outputs of circuits---that is, the fact that we can choose any input to our circuit and consider it instead as an output, and vice versa.
-Finally, the dagger structure expresses the fact that we may reflect a whole circuit, switching all inputs with all outputs.
+The different structures of the category $\Circ$ capture different operations that can be performed with circuits.
+Composition expresses the fact that we can connect the outputs of one circuit to the inputs of the next, while the monoidal structure models the placement of circuits side-by-side.
+The symmetric monoidal structure lets us reorder input and output wires, and the hypergraph structure let us join or split and start or end wires: